Gaussian approximation on the Skorokhod space via Malliavin calculus and regularization: Introduction

 We believe that in order to avoid the regularization procedure and obtain bounds on general Banach spaces, it is necessary to leave the class of Fréchet differentiable functions and instead consider the much richer class of $H$-differentiable functions (where $H$ is the Cameron-Martin space of the Gaussian measure).
 This topic is currently under investigation.

-The paper is organized as follows: in Section~\ref{sec:prelim}, we gather the necessary preliminaries needed for our analysis, in particular essentials from the theory of topological tensor products, $\gamma$-radonifying operators and Banach valued Malliavin calculus as well as Banach-valued Wiener chaos.
-The carré du champ operator, integration by parts formul{\ae} and a rigorous statement of the bound~\eqref{eq:42} is developed in Section~\ref{sec:carre-du-champ}.
+The paper is organized as follows: in Section~\ref{sec:prelim}, we gather the preliminaries needed for our analysis, in particular essentials from the theory of topological tensor products, $\gamma$-radonifying operators, Banach-valued Malliavin calculus, and Banach-valued Wiener chaos.
+The carré du champ operator, integration by parts formul{\ae}, and a rigorous statement of the bound~\eqref{eq:42} are developed in Section~\ref{sec:carre-du-champ}.
 In Section~\ref{sec:Skorokhod} we apply the regularization procedure to control the bounded Lipschitz distance in several scenarios.
 The contraction bound for the norm of $\Gamma - R_{\gamma}$ is developed in Section~\ref{sec:chaos}, followed by an application in Section~\ref{applicationSection} to a Gaussian-subordinated Hermite-model on the space of continuous functions.
 We finish with a brief discussion of the Hilbert space case in Section~\ref{sec:Hilbert}.